metosin/ring-swagger/README.md

 ## Getting help

-[Clojurians slack](https://clojurians.slack.com/) ([join](http://clojurians.net/)) has a channel [#ring-swagger](https://clojurians.slack.com/messages/ring-swagger/) for talk about any libraries using Ring-swagger.
+[Clojurians slack](https://clojurians.slack.com/) ([join](http://clojurians.net/)) has a channel [#ring-swagger](https://clojurians.slack.com/messages/ring-swagger/) for Ring-swagger related issues.
 You can also ask questions about Ring-swagger on other channels at Clojurians Slack or at #clojure on Freenode IRC (mention or `ring-swagger` to highlight us).

 ## Info